 The story of the Northern Medical Program is one of what can be accomplished when people come together to bring about change.

-In June 2000, a critical healthcare shortage in Northern BC sparked a public rally.
-With presentations from various local leaders, the rally led to a community demand for a medical school in the North.
+In June 2000, a critical healthcare shortage in Northern BC sparked a public rally with several thousand people in attendance.
+With presentations from local leaders, the rally led to a community demand for a medical school in the North.

 From the time of the rally to the first class starting in the Northern Medical Program in 2004, it took just four years to make this dream a reality.
 Working together, representatives from UBC, UNBC, local and provincial government and others developed a proposal and then a plan to launch a medical school that would train physicians in the North with the key skills needed for work in rural and northern communities.

 At the time, the NMP, as a distributed site of the UBC Faculty of Medicine delivered in partnership with UNBC, represented a unique concept in undergraduate medical education.
 Instead of students spending the majority of their training in a large urban centre, they would be educated in smaller communities, with the chance to learn first-hand about the challenges and opportunities in rural health.
 Together with its sister program, the Island Medical Program in Victoria (also launched in 2004), the NMP was one of the first of its kind in North America.